Diabetes and your unborn baby

 The best way to reduce the risk to your own and your baby's health is to ensure that your diabetes is controlled before you become pregnant.
 Ask your GP or diabetologist (diabetes specialist) for advice.
 You should be referred to a diabetic pre-conception clinic for support before you try to get pregnant.

 You should be offered a blood test called an HbA1c test, which helps to assess the level of glucose in your blood.
-It's best if the level is no more than 6.1% before you get pregnant.
+It's best if the level is no more than 6.5% before you get pregnant, as long as this does not cause problems with hypoglycaemia.
 If your HbA1c is higher than this, you would benefit from getting your blood glucose under better control before you conceive, to reduce the risk of complications for you and your baby.
 Your GP or diabetes specialist can advise you on how best to do this.

 Your diabetic treatment regime is likely to need adjusting during your pregnancy, depending on your needs.
 If you take drugs for conditions related to your diabetes, such as high blood pressure, these may have to be altered.